Lake Navigation Quick Links

 Navigating the Park Waterways

 Voyageurs National Park contains 84,000 acres of water, 655 miles of undeveloped shoreline, and more than 500 islands.
 Water-based travel is the predominant way to experience this national park.
 Four large lakes: Rainy, Kabetogama, Namakan, and Sand Point Lakes and 26 smaller interior lakes provide access to campsites, visitor destinations, hiking trails, and many recreational activities.
 Whether in a houseboat, motorboat, canoe, sailboat, or kayak, safely navigating the waterways is crucial for an enjoyable park experience.

 Voyageurs National Park is subject to all State of Minnesota boating laws.
 On the Minnesota Department of Natural Resources (MN DNR) website, Water Recreation and Rules, you can find:

 On the Minnesota Department of Natural Resources website, Child Life Jacket Wear Law Summary, you can find specific information regarding child age requirements for life jackets.

-Navigational Routes, and Aides
+Navigational Routes and Aides

 The U.S. Coast Guard has established and maintains the marked routes within the park.
 Along these routes, a "safe" channel is marked with Nuns (red conical shaped markers) and Cans (green square shaped markers) and unusual rock hazards (white and orange square shaped markers).
-Navigational maps DO NOT display all rock hazards and not all rock hazards are marked due to changing water levels throughout the season the location of which rocks are a hazard can change.

 Caution is advised when traveling the waters of Voyageurs National Park.
 The national park service advises NOT to solely rely on GPS units, carry good navigational charts.
 Not all rock hazards are marked due to changing water levels.